 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
 We have historically funded our debt service costs, operating activities and capital requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, borrowings from our parent companies, sales of assets, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
 For the nine months ended September 30, 2005, we generated \$823 million of net cash flows from operating activities after paying cash interest of \$481 million.
 In addition, we used approximately \$815 million for purchases of property, plant and equipment.
 Finally, we had net cash flows used in financing activities of \$635 million.
-We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flows from operating activities.
+We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under our credit facilities, our access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity, but we do not presently consider future asset sales as a significant source of liquidity.

 In October 2005, CCO Holdings and CCO Holdings Capital Corp., as guarantor thereunder, entered into a senior bridge loan agreement with JPMorgan Chase Bank, N.A., Credit Suisse, Cayman Islands Branch and Deutsche Bank AG Cayman Islands Branch whereby the lenders have committed to make loans to us in an aggregate amount of \$600 million.
 We may, subject to certain conditions, including the satisfaction of certain of the conditions to borrowing under the credit facilities, draw upon the facility between January 2, 2006 and September 29, 2006 and the loans will mature on the sixth anniversary of the first borrowing under the bridge loan.
-In January 2006, upon the issuance of \$450 million principal amount of CCH II notes, the commitment under the bridge loan agreement was reduced to \$435 million.

 We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities and bridge loan will be adequate to meet our and our parent companies' cash needs for 2006.
-Although our parent companies, CCH II and CCH II Capital Corp., recently sold \$450 million principal amount of 10.250% senior notes due 2010, you should not assume that we will be able to access additional sources of external liquidity on similar terms, if at all.
 We believe that cash flows from operating activities and amounts available under our credit facilities and bridge loan will not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2007 and beyond.
 We have been advised that Charter is working with its financial advisors to address this funding requirement.
 However, there can be no assurance that such funding will be available to us.
 In addition, Paul G. Allen, Charter's Chairman and controlling shareholder, and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us or our parent companies.